flmmartins/website/content/en/docs/usage/ingress.md

   returned.
 This is useful for keeping compatibility with the `ingress-gce` component.

+## Generate multiple certificates with multiple ingresses

+If you need to generate certificates from multiple ingresses make sure it has the issuer annotation.
+Besides the annotation is necessary that each ingress posess a unique `tls.secretName`

 ## Optional Configuration

 The ingress-shim sub-component is deployed automatically as part of